It’s been my experience as an instructor that there are a few key essential items to have in your gym bag at all times when teaching.

 - It holds it tight against your body so you don’t have to worry about it falling off.

 - It prevents extra sweat from getting to the batteries and ruining the pack faster.

-The windscreen protects the mic from getting more liquid in it, prolonging the life of the equipment.
+The windscreen protects the mic from getting liquid, AKA sweat, in it which prolongs the life of the equipment.
 It also protects you from the germs of other instructors.

 Depending on the mic at your teaching location, will determine what kind of batteries the mic pack uses.
 They vary quite a bit, from AAA batteries, to rechargeable ones.
 The rechargeable batteries are recharged in the gym so you don’t have to worry about those.
 Most gyms provide the batteries but, again, having them for back up is always nice.
 Some other common ones to have hand are:

 You don’t necessarily have to carry ALL of these batteries but, you can keep a couple of spares for the mic that you use in your class.

 There are a lot of different types of stereos that facilities use for their sound systems.